benmoseley/seismic-simulation-wavenet/README.md

 ## Installation

 seismic-simulation-wavenet only requires Python libraries to run.
-We recommend setting up an new environment, for example
+We recommend setting up an new environment, for example:
 ```bash
 conda create -n workshop python=3.6  # Use Anaconda package manager
 source activate workshop